HU90m/fusesoc-examples/prims_lib/README.md

 ## What are primitive libraries

-Primitive (prim) libraries are common amongst HDL projects with multiple targets, i.e. simulators, synthesis for an FPGA or synthesis for an ASIC process node.
+Primitive (prim) libraries are common amongst HDL projects with multiple targets, i.e. a simulator, synthesis for an FPGA or synthesis for an ASIC process node.
 Primitives provide the basic blocks/modules to digital design engineers, and importantly enable these basic blocks to be changed depending on the target.
 This enable primitive modules to be tailored to their target.